 Deep vein thrombosis (DVT) is a blood clot that develops within one of the bodies deep veins, this usually occurs in the leg.
 This medical condition can potentially be extremely serious, so urgent medical treatment is essential.
 The presentation of a DVT can vary hugely, from presenting many noticeable symptoms, to no symptoms at all.

-In this article, we will go into more detail about the common symptoms of deep vein thrombosis, for more information about the condition as a whole take a look at our in-depth article.
-To find out more about other common medical conditions affecting the elderly you can see our guide to the 20 most common.
+In this article, we will go into more detail about the common symptoms of deep vein thrombosis.
+For more information about the condition as a whole take a look at our in-depth article.
+To find out more about other common conditions affecting the elderly you can see our guide to the 20 most common medical conditions.

 What Causes the Symptoms of Deep Vein Thrombosis?

 According to Thrombosis UK, thrombosis is the formation of potentially deadly blood clots.
 These can form in any of the arteries or veins within the body, having massive implications to your health.
 Blood clots in your veins can potentially lead to death due to parts breaking off the clots and blocking the blood supply to the lungs.
-A blood clot that travels to the lungs is known as a pulmonary embolism – which can be a complication of a DVT.
+A blood clot that travels to the lungs is known as a pulmonary embolism.
+This can be a complication of DVT.

-Deep vein thrombosis is a specific type of thrombosis that occurs in one of the bodies deep veins, this is commonly the leg.
+Deep vein thrombosis is a specific type of thrombosis that occurs in one of the body's deep veins.
+This is commonly the leg.
 The deep vein in the legs runs through the muscles of the calf and the thigh.
-You may have no noticeable symptoms with DVT; however, due to the blood clot within the deep vein, you will sometimes experience local symptoms in the area of the clot such as pain and swelling.
-In the next section, we will go into more detail about the symptoms you may experience if you have a DVT.
+You may have no noticeable symptoms with DVT.
+However, due to the blood clot within the deep vein, you will sometimes experience local symptoms in the area of the clot such as pain and swelling.
+In the next section, we will go into more detail about the symptoms you may experience if you have DVT.

 The Most Common Symptoms